Tallaght: Transport

-A Luas extension from Belgard to Saggart and Citywest was added to the original Luas system.
-This is a 4.2 km (2.5 mi) extension, funded by a Public-Private Partnership with property developers, including Davy Hickey Properties.
-Identified as Line A1, this €150 million spur off the Red Line at Belgard runs to Saggart.
-Originally intended to be a spur of the proposed Red Line as far as Fortunestown, it was later decided to extend it to Saggart.
-Construction started on 9 February 2009, with the line completed by early 2011.
-Passenger services on the 4.2 km (2½ mile) light rail link started in early 2011.
+A Luas extension from Belgard to Saggart and Citywest was added to the original Luas system and opened in 2011.
+This 4.2 km (2.5 mi) extension, designated as line A1, is a spur off the Red Line at Belgard that runs to Saggart.
+Construction started on 9 February 2009, with the line completed by early 2011 and passenger services starting shortly afterwards.
 It serves housing developments such as Cairnwood, Ambervale, Belgard Green, Fettercairn, Kilmartin, Brookview, Ardmore, Citywest and Russell Square.

+Public transport lines predominantly run from Tallaght through the city centre rather than directly to other suburbs.
+However, the W2 bus route links Tallaght to Clondalkin, Liffey Valley Shopping Centre and Ballyfermot, while the S8 connects to Citywest, Rathfarnham, Ballinteer, Dundrum, Sandyford, Leopardstown, Stillorgan, Monkstown and Dún Laoghaire, and the S6 connects with Templeogue, Dundrum and UCD and Blackrock.
+According to a 2019 consultation paper for the BusConnects project, Tallaght would be established as a public transport hub for surrounding villages and suburbs.

+Bus routes to Dublin city centre include the 27 (via Jobstown and Tymon Park), 56a (The Square, Springfield, Fettercairn and Kingswood), 65 (The Square, Tallaght Hospital, Tallaght Village and Balrothery), 65b (Killinarden Heights, Kiltipper Road, Aylesbury, Old Bawn, Firhouse and Ballycullen), 77a (Blessington, Killinarden Heights, The Square, Tallaght Hospital, Tallaght Village, Oldbawn, Balrothery and Tymon Park), 82 (Poolbeg to Kiltipper) and F1 (IKEA to The Square).
+Former routes include the 75 (The Square, Rathfarnham, Ballinteer, Dundrum, Stillorgan, and Dún Laoghaire) and 175 (Citywest, Dundrum and UCD).
+Since November 2023, they have been withdrawn and largely replaced with the new S6 and S8 routes.

+While the proposed "Metro West" metro line was projected to serve Tallaght, this proposed project was shelved in 2011.

 Population

 South Dublin County Council stated in 2003 that the population of Tallaght and environs was just under 73,000.
 Tallaght is the seat of South Dublin County Council and has no specific local administration.
-In addition, while there exist two distinct local electoral areas in the form of "Tallaght Central" (based around the historic village core and key modern developments) and "Tallaght South" (the outlying "suburbs" and some rural areas), Tallaght possesses no legal boundary and as a result, it is very difficult to define an official population figure for the area.
+While there are two local electoral areas in the form of "Tallaght Central" (based around the historic village core and key modern developments) and "Tallaght South" (the outlying "suburbs" and some rural areas), Tallaght possesses no legal boundary and as a result, there is no official population figure for the area.
 The population of the village remains modest but the broader area is now one of Ireland's largest population agglomerations.
 If the entirety of Tallaght and its broadly defined environs were taken into account, then the population would be greater than that of Galway City (75,414), rendering Tallaght the fourth largest area by population in the state.
-Irish population statistics are calculated from District Electoral Divisions, and these are often combined to estimate "area populations".
+Irish population statistics are calculated from electoral divisions, and these are often combined to estimate "area populations".
 As of the 2016 census, the total population of the area was 76,119.